-Like most Americans, I am horrified by the murder of George Floyd on May 25, 2020.
+Like most Americans, I was horrified by the murder of George Floyd on May 25, 2020.
 My mind jumps from anger to shameful grief and back again.
 I avoid the video replay of his senseless death because it’s so heinous.
 I go to sleep praying for his family.

 How God grieves over the way we treat each other.

 Much has been written about this tragedy over the past few weeks already.
 I’m just another voice amidst the commotion.
 But my brain keeps churning.
 There is so much hatred and injury and heartbreak.
 Even so, in all the chaos, there are some truths that cannot be altered.